MiroslavKolosnjaji/RoleService/README.md

 - __JSON:__ Data interchange format for communication between the client and the server.

 ### Conclusion
-This RoleService microservice embodies modern Java development practices, leveragign reactive programming, clean architecture, and robust testing methodologies to deliver efficient and scalable role management functionality.
+This RoleService microservice embodies modern Java development practices, leveraging reactive programming, clean architecture, and robust testing methodologies to deliver efficient and scalable role management functionality.